Big Tree Registry

 Nominate a Tree

 Do you know any huge, old trees that amaze or inspire you?
 Please help us identify the champion individuals for the forty-four coniferous and deciduous tree species native to Maplewood.
-To nominate a tremendous tree, download the nomination form (link below) and mail completed form to Maplewood Nature Center.
+To nominate a tremendous tree, download the nomination form (PDF) and mail completed form to Maplewood Nature Center.

 Tree measuring kits are available at Maplewood Nature Center.
 Kits can be checked out for four weeks with a $15 returnable deposit.